Kang Youwei: Biography

 Kang called for an end to property and the family in the interest of an idealized future cosmopolitan utopia and cited Confucius as an example of a reformer and not as a reactionary, as many of his contemporaries did.
-The latter idea was discussed in great detail in his work A Study of Confucius as a Reformer of Institutions.
-He argued, to bolster his claims that the rediscovered versions of the Confucian classics were forged, as he treated in detail in A Study of the Forged Classics of the Xin Period.
+In his work A Study of Confucius as a Reformer of Institutions, he discussed the latter point in great detail.
+He argued, to bolster his claims, that the rediscovered versions of the Confucian classics were forged; he expounded this idea in detail in A Study of the Forged Classics of the Xin Period.

-In 1879, Kang traveled to Hong Kong and he was shocked by the prosperity there, which started his interest in Western culture and thoughts.
+In 1879, Kang traveled to Hong Kong and was shocked by the prosperity there, which started his interest in Western culture and thoughts.
 In 1882, Kang went to Beijing to take the imperial examination.
-When he was returning home, he stopped over in Shanghai and bought many Western books there, and started developing his ideology based on these writings.
+While returning home, he stopped over in Shanghai and bought many Western books there, and started developing his ideology based on these writings.
 He was influenced by Protestant Christianity in his quest for reform.

 In 1883, Kang founded the Anti-Footbinding Society near Canton.

-Kang Youwei launched the Society for the Study of National Strengthening (Qiangxue hui) in Beijing.
-It is the first political group established by reformists in China.
-Through it, Kang became acquainted with Governor-General Zhang Zhidong and received his financial support to inaugurate the Paper of the Society for the Study of the National Strengthening (Qiangxue bao) in January 1896.
-In the same month, the society was dissolved and the paper had to cease publication.
+Kang Youwei launched the Qiangxue hui ("Society for the Study of National Strengthening") in Beijing.
+It was the first political group established by reformists in China.
+Through it, Kang became acquainted with Governor-General Zhang Zhidong and received his financial support to inaugurate the Qiangxue bao ("Journal of the Society for the Study of the National Strengthening") in January 1896.
+In the same month, the society was dissolved and the journal had to cease publication.

 Kang was a strong believer in constitutional monarchy and wanted to remodel the country after Meiji Japan.
 These ideas angered his colleagues in the scholarly class who regarded him as a heretic.

 In 1895, China was defeated by Japan in the First Sino-Japanese War.
-To protest against Treaty of Shimonoseki, Kang Youwei, Liang Qichao and over 600 civil examination candidates signed a petition to the Guangxu Emperor, known to history as Gongche Shangshu movement.
+In protest against the Treaty of Shimonoseki, Kang Youwei, Liang Qichao, and over 600 civil examination candidates signed a petition to the Guangxu Emperor, known to history as the Gongche Shangshu movement.
 This movement is taken as the sign of the appearance of reformists and the start of Chinese mass political movements.

 Kang and his noted student, Liang Qichao, were important participants in a campaign to modernize China now known as the Hundred Days' Reform.
 The reforms introduced radical change into the Chinese government.
 Empress Dowager Cixi staged a coup that put an end to the reforms, put the Guangxu Emperor under house arrest, and ordered Kang's arrest and execution on the basis that he had tried to have her assassinated.
-Kang fled the country but also organized the Protect the Emperor Society which promoted the cause of the Guangxu Emperor, mainly in Chinese diaspora communities, and advocated the removal of Cixi.
-Kang relied on his principal American military advisor, General Homer Lea to head the military branch of the Protect the Emperor Society.
+Kang fled the country, but also organized the Protect the Emperor Society which promoted the cause of the Guangxu Emperor, mainly in Chinese diaspora communities, and advocated the removal of Cixi.
+Kang relied on his principal American military advisor, General Homer Lea, to head the military branch of the Protect the Emperor Society.
 Kang traveled throughout the world to promote his ideas.
 He competed with the revolutionary leader Sun Yat-sen's Revive China Society and Revolutionary Alliance for funds and followers among overseas Chinese.